HeyItsRiddhi/DSFinalProject/Milestone_1_writeup.md

 Voter Registration File and Voter History for:
 * Florida (> 8 million voters, > 250 million data points)
-* North Carolina

 We will focus on **Florida** primarily, as it is a swing state so it's an interesting case.
-Our findings may have an impact on electoral politics as candidates can leverage a stronger understanding of minorty voting behavior to improve and target their campaigns.
+Our findings may have an impact on electoral politics as candidates can leverage a stronger understanding of minority voting behavior to improve and target their campaigns.

 ## Preliminary EDA (Pre-Classification)
 Are there voter/election characteristics that correlate with turnout?